- Natural Stone Countertop Cleaning & Care Guide

+This natural stone countertop cleaning and care guide will give you some tips to keep your granite or other stone surfaces looking like new.
 The natural stone you have purchased is an investment that will give your home or office many years of beautiful service.
+Natural stone surfaces include granite, marble, limestone, travertine, slate, quartzite, sandstone, adoquin, onyx, and more.
 Simple care and maintenance will help preserve your stone’s beauty for generations to come!

 Dust mop interior floors frequently using a clean non-treated dry dust mop.
 Sand, dirt and grit do the most damage to natural stone surfaces due to their abrasiveness.
 Mats or area rugs inside and outside an entrance will help to minimize the sand, dirt and grit that will scratch the stone floor.
 Be sure that the underside of the mat or rug is a non-slip surface.
 Normally, it will take a person about eight steps on a floor surface to remove sand or dirt from the bottom of their shoes.